Przejdź do treści

 The significance of the mine for the region.

-The Bochnia Salt Mine is the greatest treasure of the Bochnia region.
-Thanks to its salt deposits, the city of Bochnia became one of the most important economic centers of medieval Lesser Poland.
-With each passing century, the Bochnia Salt Mine left a significant impact on the history of the city, its urban development, as well as the history of entrepreneurship, industrial growth, and society.
+For centuries, the Bochnia Salt Mine has been the greatest treasure of the Bochnia region.
+Thanks to the rich local salt deposits, the town of Bochnia became one of the most important economic centers of medieval Lesser Poland.
+The salt industry attracted settlers, merchants, and craftsmen, fostering the development of local trade and infrastructure.

 The mine today – a combination of tradition and modernity.